2-REC/hugo-myportfolio-theme/README.md

 ### SKILLS: Show your skills

-The content of the "skills" section of the homepage is fetch from the "skills" data file.
+The content of the "SKILLS" section of the homepage is fetch from the "skills" data file.

 The different parameters that can be used are:
 - "title": The title of the section.
 Typically "SKILLS" would be used.